kayaoglutuncay/max78000/src/system-power-clocks-reset.md

 </table>

 ## Single Inductor Multiple Output Power Supply (SIMO)
 The SIMO switch mode power supply allows the device to operate autonomously from a single lithium cell.
-The SIMO provides three buck switching regulators (VREGO_A thru VREGO_C).
+The SIMO provides three buck switching regulators (V<sub>REGO_A</sub> thru V<sub>REGO_C</sub>).
 Each of the three regulator voltages can be controlled by either CPU individually.
 For the SIMO to operate properly, the three buck regulator outputs must drive the power supply pins of the device, as shown in Table 4-18.

 ### Power Supply Monitor
 The system also provides a power monitor that monitors the external power supplies relative to the on-chip bandgap voltage.
 The following power supplies are monitored: